-If you participate in online discussion boards, then you are probably already familiar with the concept of featured or “sticky” topics.
+If you are a member of online forums, then you should already be familiar with the concept of “sticky” topics.

-Like forums, WordPress also lets you ‘pin’ important posts to the top of your blog page and your newer entries show below the pinned item and older posts get pushed further down your page.
+Like online forums, WordPress allows you to display important blog posts at the top of your blog post page and your newer items display below the featured item and older entries get pushed further down the page.

-In this tutorial, you are going to learn how to make any post on your site sticky.
+In this step-by-step tutorial, we will show you how to make posts sticky.

-- The difference between WordPress Posts vs Pages
+- Understanding the difference between WordPress Posts and Pages

-- How to create a post page in WordPress
+- How to set up a WordPress blog post page

-- How to specify the number of posts to show on the blog page
+- How to set the number of blog posts to display on the blog page

-In WordPress, posts appear at the top of your blog page in reverse chronological order (i.e. newest items first) …
+In WordPress, posts normally show at the top of your blog post page in reverse chronological order (i.e. newest posts first) …

-(Latest posts appear at the top of the blog page while older entries get pushed further down)
+(Newer posts appear at the top of your blog summary page and older posts get pushed further down)

-You can set some of your posts as Sticky and make them appear above all other posts.
-Sticky posts will stay at the top of your blog page until you deselect the ‘Sticky’ option on your Post Edit screen.
+In WordPress, you can set posts as Sticky if you want to make these appear above all other posts.
+Sticky posts will remain pinned to the top of your blog page until you deselect the ‘Sticky’ option on the Edit screen for that particular post.

 (Posts – All Posts)

-The Posts screen will load in your browser, displaying a table of all your posts …
+The Posts screen will load in your browser and display a table of all your posts …

-Search for the post entry you would like to edit, then hover your mouse over the post title to view the options menu and click on the ‘Quick Edit’ link …
+Find the entry you want to edit, hover your mouse over the post title to view the options menu and click on the ‘Quick Edit’ link …

-(’Make this post sticky’ option – Quick Edit screen)
+(’Make this post sticky’ checkbox – Quick Edit screen)

-(’Make post sticky’ option – Quick Edit screen)
+(’Make post sticky’ checkbox – Quick Edit section)

-If you are adding a new blog post or editing your post content, you can make the post sticky by going to Publish > Visibility: Public > Edit …
+If you are adding a new blog post or editing your post content, you can make your post sticky by clicking on Publish > Visibility: Public > Edit …

-Select ‘Stick this post to the front page’, click OK, and update your settings when finished …
+Click the checkbox next to ‘Stick this post to the front page’, click OK, and remember to click Update to save your changes …

 (’Sticky’ post status)